DavidAce/DMRG/README.md

 Git clone or copy & extract the project into a folder of your choosing.
 **Make sure there are no spaces in the output_folder!**.
 The project can be built with a single command from a unix terminal.
-Simply launch the script `.\build.sh` found in the root folder, containing
+Simply launch the script `.\build.sh` found in the root folder.
+If you are feeling lucky, try
 ```
-        #!/bin/sh
         cmake -E make_directory build/Release
         cd build/Release
         cmake -Bbuild/Release --build build -config Release ../../
         make
 ```
-This script will create subdirectories and use CMake to check for dependencies and download them automatically if needed (see *Optional Requirements* below).
+The build script will create subdirectories and use CMake to check for dependencies and download them automatically if needed (see *Optional Requirements* below).
 If the dependencies are found, the project is built and an executable is generated.

 To run executable, launch `.\run.sh`, containing